double0kung/Liam_Kung_T3A2_RosterTrack/README.md

 ### Staff:

+#### Staff Member 1

+" As a staff member, I want to be able to see my roster in a calendar format so I can understand my schedule with ease."

+Revised & refined -

-As a staff member, I want to be able to see my roster in a calendar format so I can understand my schedule with ease.
+"As a staff member, I want to be able to see my roster in a calendar format so I can understand my schedule with ease.
+Additionally, I would like to receive notifications or reminders for any changes or updates to my shifts, so that I am always aware of the latest schedule modifications.
+This will help me stay organised and prevent any potential conflicts with my personal activities and commitments."

+#### Staff Member 2

+"As a staff member, I need to be able to access my roster on multiple devices."

+Revised & refined -

-As a staff member, I need to be able to access my roster on multiple devices.
+"As a staff member, I need to be able to access my roster on multiple devices.
+This will allow me to view and manage my schedule conveniently, whether I'm using a computer, tablet, or smartphone."

+#### Staff Member 3

+"As an employee, I want to be able to view my work schedule in advance, so that I can plan my personal activities and commitments accordingly."

+Revised & refined -

-As an employee, I want to be able to view my work schedule in advance, so that I can plan my personal activities and commitments accordingly.
+"As an employee, I want to be able to view my work schedule in advance, so that I can plan my personal activities and commitments accordingly.
+Having a clear overview of my upcoming shifts will help me effectively manage my time and make necessary arrangements in advance."

+#### Staff Member 4

+"As an employee, I want to be able to set my availability preferences, so that the manager takes them into account and assigns shifts accordingly."

+Revised & refined -

-As an employee, I want to be able to set my availability preferences, so that the manager takes them into account and assigns shifts accordingly.
+"As an employee, I want to be able to set my availability preferences, so that the manager takes them into account and assigns shifts accordingly.
+By specifying my preferred working hours and days off, I can ensure a better work-life balance and increase job satisfaction."

-### Manager:
+### Managers:

+#### Centre Manager
 As a manager, I want to be able to easily asign shifts to my staff.

+Revised & refined -

+"As a manager, I want to be able to easily assign shifts to my staff.
+The app should provide a user-friendly interface that allows me to quickly allocate employees to specific shifts, taking into consideration their availability, qualifications, and any preferences they have expressed.
+I'm also sick of these fools claiming they haven't seen the roster."

+#### Centre Assistant Manager (assman)

+"As assman, I need something intuitive and easy to use, to increase my efficency when I organise staff shifts."

+Revised & refined -

-As a manager, I need something intuitive and easy to use, to increase my efficency when I organise staff shifts.
+"As assman, I need something intuitive and easy to use, to increase my efficiency when I organise staff shifts.
+The app should have a streamlined workflow and intuitive design that enables me to create, edit, and manage employee schedules effortlessly.
+This will save time and minimize errors in the scheduling process."

+#### Director

+"As director, I need my ledership team to be able to create and manage employee schedules easily, so that I can efficiently allocate resources and ensure adequate staffing is in place for all shifts."

+Revised & refined -

-As a manager, I want to be able to create and manage employee schedules easily, so that I can efficiently allocate resources and ensure adequate coverage for all shifts.
+"As director, I need my ledership team to be able to create and manage employee schedules easily, so that I can efficiently allocate resources and ensure adequate staffing is in place for all shifts.
+The app should provide features such as drag-and-drop functionality, schedule generation based on what I tell my minions, and the ability to easily make adjustments when needed."

 ## R5: Wireframes